Welcome to Koala's

 We practice handwriting regularly.
 Children are taught to print their letters, check their letters are evenly sized, how to differentiate between capital letters and lowercase letters and how to present their work neatly.

-We have lessons in spelling, punctuation and grammar weekly.
+We have lessons in spelling, punctuation and grammar.
 The glossary below explains some of the terms used in SPAG lessons:

 We learn spellings from the common exception words list.
 Your child will be given 10 spellings to be learnt over a half term from the lists below.
 He/she will be tested each half term.
 Click on the buttons below to see the words on each list.